MrPrattASH/Game_Design_In_Construct_3/LG1_Using_Construct3/module_1.0_ghost_shooter/README.md

 # Tutorial
 We're going to follow through one of the official construct 3 tutorials to start.
 You can find this tutorial on the construct forums.
 Be sure to save your work as a construct folder inside of your local git repo path.
 Suggested completion time: 2 classes.

-Follow through a text based tutorial here.
-[Ghost Shooter Tutorial](https://www.construct.net/en/tutorials/beginners-guide-construct-1)
+Follow through a text based tutorial here. (*You may need to `right click > "Open in a new tab"`*) [Ghost Shooter Tutorial](https://www.construct.net/en/tutorials/beginners-guide-construct-1)

 ## Game Assets